 - Will The Mattress Also Be Used As A Guest Bed- Couples with small kids who are often just starting out occasionally find themselves using their child mattress as the guest bed.
 Prepare for friends and family with a larger mattress size that can handle grown-ups.
 Consider full or queen size or even a daybed with trundle and again be sure the mattress can support adult weights, this will ultimately save you money when your child grows up and breaks 100 pounds themselves.

-- Know What Building Material To Look For- Look into the bones of a bed using an x ray of sorts.
-Sales people, internet research, and talking to others are great ways to get an inside look at brands and see how the composition of various construction materials perform over time.
-Foam density, ILD, coil count, gauge of steel, mattress thickness, box spring, platform, or foundation are just some of the countless things you can look into and determine what mattress may best fit your needs.
+- Know What Building Material To Look For- Look into the bones of a bed using an x-ray of sorts.
+Salespeople, internet research, and talking to others are great ways to get an inside look at brands and see how the composition of various construction materials perform over time.
+Foam density, ILD, coil count, a gauge of steel, mattress thickness, box spring, platform, or foundation are just some of the countless things you can look into and determine what mattress may best fit your needs.

 - Set A Realistic Budget- While many people walk into a store expecting to pay 100.00 or less for a decent mattress set, others believe they have to spend thousands to get premium quality, value, and comfort.
-The fact is there are high quality mattresses available reasonable prices. $250.00- $500.00 is not unrealistic.
+The fact is there are high-quality mattresses available at reasonable prices. $250.00- $500.00 is not unrealistic.
 Perhaps more for specialty beds like organic and latex rubber.

 - Focus On The Mattress First- A huge mistake parents often make when buying their child’s first mattress is spending too much money on “decorative furniture” which can ultimately reduce the amount of money they have left to spend on a mattress set.
 This could be a costly mistake that compromises comfort, support, and yes even quality.